| ~

 Thin Metallic Cord or thin Organza Ribbon

-1. Glue the Acorn Head to the Pinecone Body.
+How to Put it All Together ~1.
+Glue the Acorn Head to the Pinecone Body.
 Let dry completely.

 If you choose to, spray paint the head and body metallic or white.